 These baked sriracha honey chicken tenders are crunchy, spicy, sweet, and sticky.
 Served with a refreshing dipping sauce on the side!

-The entire process of making these is straightforward and pretty fast.
+The entire process of making these sriracha chicken tenders is straightforward and pretty fast.
 No marinating necessary, and you’re likely to have most of the ingredients on hand already.

 Baking = healthier than frying and a bonus of creating less mess!

-Chicken fillets are super tender, so I used them… I highly suggest using them for this recipe, but cut-up chicken breast will work too if you can’t find them.
+Chicken fillets are super tender, so I used them… I highly suggest using them for this oven-fried chicken tenders recipe, but cut-up chicken breast will work too if you can’t find them.

 Sriracha Honey Chicken Tenders

-Baked sriracha honey chicken tenders with a cooling lime dip.
+Baked sriracha chicken tenders with a cooling lime dip.
+The whole family will love 'em!

 - 1 pound chicken fillets